ksimes/Domotics/README.md

 Domestic Robotics is an intersting way of merging hobby electronics and programming.
 This project contains both Arduino projects for small sensor stations and a backend REST server to capture these readings into a MySQL database and an Angular2 front end to display charts of the readings capture.

 This is an early cut of this project.
+Started on 3rd July 2016.

 To run
 ======